Navya956/Predicting-Income-Levels-with-Machine-Learning-Unlocking-Insights-from-Data-/README.md

- "Predicting Income Levels with Machine Learning: Unlocking Insights from Data"
+ "Adult: Predicting Income Levels with Machine Learning: Unlocking Insights from Data"

 Project Objective:
 The project aims to predict income levels (e.g., above or below $50k) based on demographic and work-related attributes using machine learning models.
 This is a classification problem.